 In a first for me perhaps, my interview subject, Maria Sten of Swamp Thing, emerged from a recent experience of kayaking in the swamp of Wilmington.
 Though the series is done filming, Sten filmed the inventive and progressive series Swamp Thing in North Carolina, and was returning to pick up some things and headed into the water.
-In case you haven’t been watching the series on the DC Universe channel, Swamp Thing is receiving rave reviews for its diverse portrayals, including Sten’s Liz Tremayne, a reporter and bartender who is also one (of a few) of the series’ LGBTQIA+ characters.
+In case you didn’t watch the series on the DC Universe channel, Swamp Thing received rave reviews for its diverse portrayals, including Sten’s Liz Tremayne, a reporter and bartender who is also one (of a few) of the series’ LGBTQIA+ characters.
 Sten shared a lot about the importance of representation on the series.

 Brief Take: How was your experience on Channel Zero: The Dream Door?
 Must have been a blast.

 MS: It was absolutely incredible.
 It was really rare, we were like a family going away and doing a thing, and then we’d be sitting on set at 4 a.m. on a Friday into a Saturday and we were like “We should order pizza”. [laughs] And then we would all sit together, order pizza and have a family dinner, if you will.
 It was a really special experience and I think, when you are going off on location, in a place where you don’t know anybody, you really get to bond in a really lovely way, [quickly] hopefully! you get to bond, at least that has been my experience and I am so grateful for that.